graphcommerce-org/graphcommerce/docs/content/getting-started/readme.md

 The GraphCommerce magento-graphcms example provides a series of components that you can use as a starting point for development.
 These components query the Magento GraphQL API for efficient data-fetching.
-Most components have a .graphql file which contains the GraphQL query fragment.
+Most components have a .graphql file that contains the GraphQL query fragment.

 ### Modifying components